Divya4242/aws-kops-kubernetes-fullstack-app/README.md

       2. Node has less than 1 GB memory

-### 1. Apply the monitoring deployment and service configuration:
+### 1. Apply the monitoring deployment and service configuration
 ```sh
 cd monitoring && kubectl apply -f .
 ```